writethedocs/www/docs/conf/portland/2024/lightning-talks.rst

 Proceed at your own risk!

 You may have the urge to do a live demonstration.
 It seems like an easy way to help the audience see your vision, and it is… if it works!
-But in most cases, live demos are do not successfully convey your goals and often, fail.
+But in most cases, live demos do not successfully convey your goals and often, fail.

 A failed demo can derail all but the most skilled presenters, but if you choose to do a demo and it goes wrong, have a backup story to explain what the demo would have shown and revert to it if necessary.

 **EQUIPMENT**

 - Be self-sufficient.
 Bring everything you need to do your presentation - computer, cords, adaptors to connect to a monitor or projector, etc.
 - Download slides or load web pages you need into your browser beforehand.
-Do not rely on the internet as it has proven to
+Do not rely on the internet as it has proven to drop the connection during talks."
 - Keep a backup copy of your presentation on a USB memory stick.